threefoldfoundation/www_threefold_io/content/blog/2022/04/post-7/index.md

 draft: false # Make it "true" if you don't want Zola to "publish" yet
 template: blogPage.html
 taxonomies:
+  people: [hannah_cordes]
   categories: ["Foundation"]
   tags: [threefold_grid, threefold_farming, farming, why]

 extra:
   subtitle: "" # Quotation marks allow colons, semicolons, etc.
-  author: HANNAH CORDES
   authorImg: images/people/hannah_cordes.jpg
-  imgPath: images/blog/internet_energy_consumption.png

 ---

-*Global carbon emissions keep rising.
+_Global carbon emissions keep rising.
 Climate change and the collapse of biodiversity are accelerating faster than ever before.
 And yet, it’s important to believe in our ability to change our behaviour if we are to secure our children’s future.
 It’s not about being naive or optimistic, but rather a commitment to change and to do better.
 Across the globe, movements are sprouting to save our planet.
 How does ThreeFold take part in this?
-How are we contributing to making the world a better place?*
+How are we contributing to making the world a better place?_

 <br/>